sadiejay/halloween-word-guess/README.md

 #### - Update the font styles

-#### - Configure the API using the github page
+#### - Configure an API using the github page
   - Go to spooky words github
   - get the url for the different word lists
-  - create API
+  - create API (maybe)
-    - can there be more than 1 API?
+    - can there be more than 1 async/await?
       - If yes:
         - create an array with the list
         - add the arraies together to get a big list